Biggest CCPA Fines and Penalties Explained

 The California Consumer Privacy Act is a statewide data privacy law signed into effect in California to enforce higher privacy rights and consumer protection for its residents.

-It was enacted in 2018 and came into effect on January 1, 2020, increasing control over personal data by California residents and setting specific obligations for businesses regarding the data.
+California enacted it in 2018, and it came into effect on January 1, 2020, giving residents more control over their personal data and imposing specific obligations on businesses regarding that data.

 Main Determinants of the CCPA